Alexhb61/graph_algorithms/matching_algorithms/Lungs.md

 ### Plan length Feasibility constraints:
 We will be able to estimate how long a plan is by measuring the length of sequential surgeries by looking at the strongly connected components condensation of the Proposal Network.
 Because that condensation is a directed acyclic graph, we can detect the longest path in the dag with components weighted by duration or some similar metric.
+In the formulation of the proposal network as a set of tasks, this is the critical path in the network.
-Thus, we might need to bound the lengths of theses plans because of urgency constraints.
+We might need to bound the lengths of theses plans because of urgency constraints.
 Again, this length can be computed for a plan in linear time, but is a subgraph feature; thus, this constraint fits into the category of maybe-feasible constraints.

 ### Plan size Feasability constraints:
-We can detect a set of surgeries that need to approved or rejected as a whole as a weakly connected component in the Proposal Network.
+We can detect a set of surgeries that need to approved or rejected (or cut down) as a whole as a weakly connected component in the Proposal Network.
 I am referring to this as a plan.
+A plan can be cut along a point in a topological ordering of the strongly connected component condensation.
 This size of that weakly connected component in terms of nodes is equal to the number of patients whose consent is needed on some level.
 Thus, we might need to bound this size because of likelihood of backing out concerns.
 This is an easy to detect structure (linear time) but is a subgraph, and so fits into our regime of maybe-feasible.